lunarserge/facere-sensum/doc/features.rst

         ]
     }

-* ``log`` is the name of CSV file for storing layer data.
+* ``log`` (required): the name of CSV file for storing layer data.
 For the most part users do not need to work with the log file directly, but in the current version of ``facere-sensum`` the result (higher level metric values reflecting collective behavior of layer metrics) is obtained directly from there.
+* ``weights`` (optional, defaults to ``static``) specifies the approach for calculating metric weights. ``static`` always uses the weights specified in this JSON file as is. ``dynamic`` adjusts metric weights over time based on their scores, so that those metrics that don't perform well receive more weight.
+See :ref:`dynamic-vs-static-weights` for details.
-* ``metrics`` is the array of individual metrics that collectively form a layer:
+* ``metrics`` (required): the array of individual metrics that collectively form a layer:

   * ``id`` is a string with a short text description of the metric.
   * ``source`` is a string specifying the data source for the metric.
 For the list of pre-defined sources see :doc:`here <sources>`.
 For instructions on how to define your own data source see :ref:`here <bringing-your-own-metric>`.